Ministry of Education, Culture and Science (Netherlands): History

-The predecessor of the ministry, the Ministry of Education, Arts and Sciences was founded in 1918, as it became autonomous from the Ministry of the Interior and Kingdom Relations.
+The predecessor of the ministry, the Ministry of Education, Arts and Sciences was founded in 1918, as it became autonomous from the Ministry of the Interior.
 It was founded as a result of the resolution of the school struggle, the conflict about the equalisation of the finance for religious and public schools.
 During the German occupation the ministry was renamed Department for Education, Sciences and Cultural Conservation and a separate Department for Propaganda and Arts.
 In 1965 the department for arts was integrated into the new Ministry of Culture, Recreation and Social Work.
 In 1982 this cultural department was integrated into the Ministry of Health.
 In 1996 cultural department returned to the Ministry of Education.